User Properties

 If you want to target users by the latest page that they visit, user properties would be the correct choice.

-Example - You can add the following code on your website/app to capture the category of the last page visit for a user.
+Example - You can add the following code to your website/app to capture the category of the last page visited for a user.

 <script>